alexa-samples/skill-sample-nodejs-fact/README.md

  ```

  4. Edit the strings to contain whatever facts or information you would like to make randomly available when a user invokes your skill.
 A few suggestions:
- * Only change the text between the double quotes.
+ * Only change the "FACT" array values between the double quotes.
 These are your facts.
  * Ensure you don’t accidentally delete any quotes or commas.
 You can always go back to GitHub and copy it again if you make a mistake.
  * The skill uses a mathematical randomization on your list of facts.
 It is a good idea to have at least 20 facts in the skill to ensure that the facts do not repeat too quickly.
 Also remember that because it is random, it is possible that the same fact can be repeated twice.
  * For extra credit and completely optional- If you would like to ensure that the facts don’t repeat (for a “Daily Fact Skill” for example), you can use a datastore like DynamoDB to store an id that you can check when the user accesses the skill and iterate through the facts.
 For more information on using DynamoDB with Lambda, [go here](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html).